airtonjal/centrality-nubank/README.md

 - REST server might receive new vertexes, not necessarily existed previously
 - The graph is not necessarily connected

+## Solution

+- Read edges.txt, create an adjacency map (given a vertex returns adjacent vertex)
+- Implement [Breadth First Search](https://en.wikipedia.org/wiki/Breadth-first_search) to find the shortest paths of a vertex to every other in the graph
+- Use BFS for all vertexes, put the result in a map, calculate and sort closeness
+- When a fraud is signalized, recalculate and sort the closeness of every connected node
+- When an edge is added, recalculate and sort the closeness of the whole graph

 ## Dependencies

 - [JDK](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) 7